ADHD Assessment & Treatment

 • Better overall outcomes

-without stimulant medication
+without starting stimulant medication

 Real Case Example